SolemmaLLC/ClimateStudioDocs/docs/thermalZoneSettings.rst

    :width: 900px
    :align: center

-A **Construction** meterial is set for the different types of surfaces each zone may have:
+A **Construction** material is set for the different types of surfaces each zone may have:

 - **Roof**: exterior top surfaces
 - **Facade**: exterior side surfaces
 - **Partition**: interior walls
 - **Slab**: interior floors (this will be used for interior floors and interior ceilings)
 - **External Floor**: exterior bottom surfaces (that does not touch the ground)
-- **Ground Salb**: exterior bottom surfaces that touches the ground surface
+- **Ground Slab**: exterior bottom surfaces that touches the ground surface
 - **Ground Wall**: exterior surfaces that is below the ground surface that is not a ground slab.

 Any other **internal masses** will also has it's material.
 Internal thermal walls or large beams and columns will be accounted for here.